Set-OutlookSignatures/Set-OutlookSignatures/docs/Benefactor Circle.md

   - One for receiving the download link for the licence file, updates and other non invoice related information
 - List of licence groups and maximum members in the following format:
   - DNS domain name of the Active Directory Domain the group is in.
-    - Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
-Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
+    - Use 'EntraID' or 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
+Only one pure Entra ID/Azure AD group is supported, it must be the group with the highest priority (first list entry).
   - SID (security identifier) of the group, as string in the "S-[...]" format
   - Maximum number of recursive members in the group (add a buffer for future growth)
   - If multiple licence groups are defined, designate one of these groups as default or fallback group.
 For details, see 'How do licence groups work?' later in this document.